rishabhahuja12/careerbot/README.md

 ---

-## 🧩 What This Repository Contains
+## What This Repository Contains

-This repository contains **no code**.
-It documents how the AI agent was created using IBM tools.
+This repository contains a setup Jupyter file that documents how the AI agent was created using IBM tools.
 Inside, you'll find:

-- 🧠 Explanation of the project and technologies used
+- Explanation of the project and technologies used
-- 🖼️ Screenshots of the AI agent in action
+- Screenshots of the AI agent in action
-- 📝 Key files like agent instructions and learning blocks
+- Key files like agent instructions and learning blocks
-- 📊 Final project presentation
+- Final project presentation
-- ✅ Quick start questions used for user onboarding
+- Quick start questions used for user onboarding

 ---

-## 🌟 Key Features & WOW Factors
+## Key Features & WOW Factors

 - **Document-Based Q&A:** Trained with real learning documents to give grounded, relevant answers
 - **Granite LLM + Watsonx.ai:** Powered by IBM’s top-tier large language model